ooni/spec/test-descriptions/web-connectivity.md

 ## 1. Resolver identification

 The domain name system (DNS) is what is responsible for transforming a host name (e.g. torproject.org) into an IP address (e.g. 38.229.72.16).
-ISPs, amongst others, run DNS resolvers which map IP addresses to host names.
-In some circumstances though, ISPs map the wrong IP addresses to the wrong host names, which is a form of tampering.
+Internet Service Providers, amongst others, run DNS resolvers which map IP addresses to host names.
+In some circumstances though, ISPs map the requested host names to the wrong IP addresses, which is a form of tampering.

 As a first step, the web connectivity test attempts to identify which DNS resolver is being used by the user.
 It does so by performing a DNS query to